RohitBandaru/rohitbandaru.github.io/_posts/2021-08-14-Self-Supervised-Learning.md

 The earlier approaches to self-supervised learning focused on training the network on a pretext task.
 This task would not require labels in the label.
 The labels will be made up through the task.
 In [RotNet](https://arxiv.org/abs/2012.01985), each image is rotated by 0, 90, 180, or 270 degrees, and a network is trained to predict the rotation.
 In [Jigsaw](https://arxiv.org/abs/1603.09246), the image is split up into patches and scrambled like a jigsaw puzzle.
 A network is then trained to solve the puzzle by predicting the permutation.

-{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/rotnet.png" description="RotNet, SSL by predicting rotations" source="https://arxiv.org/abs/1803.07728"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/rotnet.png" description="RotNet, SSL by predicting rotations" alt="RotNet, SSL by predicting rotations" source="https://arxiv.org/abs/1803.07728"%}

 The problem with pretext task-based SSL is the same as supervised learning.
 There can be shortcuts to achieve high accuracy on the task.
 There have been attempts to avoid this.
 For example, in Jigsaw, each path is randomly cropped, so the task can't be solved by simply lining up edges.
 However, the limitations still exist regardless, so more recent research has focused on contrastive learning.